 Note, that the normalized push-pull loss in equation \eqref{eq:unweighted_pploss} and the geodesically reweighted push-pull loss in \eqref{eq:final_pploss} both also get minimized if and only if the closest centroids in embedding space correspond to the closest centroids in high-dimensional space.

-\subsection{Compactness loss}
+\subsubsection{Compactness loss}

 The push-pull loss replicates the empirical high-dimensional data density in embedding space by moving the embeddings into the correct second-order Vorono\"i region, which can be large or unbounded.
-This does not suffice for an evidently visible tree structure in which the skeleton of the embedded data should be locally one-dimensional.
-More precisely, an embedding should not only be in the correct second-order Vorono\"i region, but lie compactly around the line between its two centroids.
+For optimal visibility of the tree structure, an embedding should not only be in the correct second-order Vorono\"i region, but lie compactly around the line between its two centroids.
 To achieve this, we add the compactness loss, which is just another instance of the pull loss

-where we wrote $h_i$ instead of $f(x_i)$ for succinctness.
-The compactness loss is minimized if the embedding $h_i$ is exactly between the correct centroids $c'_{h_i,1}$ and $c'_{h_i,2}$ and has elliptic contour lines with foci at the centroids.
+The compactness loss is minimized if the embedding $h_i$ is exactly between the correct centroids $c'_{i,1}$ and $c'_{i,2}$ and has elliptic contour lines with foci at the centroids.

-\subsection{Cosine loss}
+\subsubsection{Cosine loss}

-Since the encoder is a powerful non-linear map it can introduce artifactual curves in the low-dimensional tree branches.
+Since the encoder is a powerful non-linear map, it can introduce artifactual curves in the low-dimensional tree branches.
 However, especially tight turns can impede the visual clarity of the embedding.
 As a remedy, we propose an optional additional loss term that tends to straighten branches.

 Centroids at which the embedding should be straight are the ones within a branch, but not at a branching event of the density tree.
 The former can easily be identified as the centroids of degree 2.